vltr/middle/docs/usage.rst

 .. tip::

-    Developers are free to choose their preferred style, but stick to one can help readabilty.
+    Developers are free to choose their preferred style (matching the Python version), although sticking to one can help readabilty.

 ``middle.asdict``
 -----------------